phorward/unicc/README.md

 ## Documentation

-The **UniCC User's Manual** is the official standard documentation of the UniCC Parser Generator.
+The [UniCC User's Manual](http://downloads.phorward-software.com/unicc/unicc.pdf) is the official standard documentation of the UniCC Parser Generator.
-Download it for free [here](https://www.phorward-software.com/products/unicc/unicc.pdf).

 ## Installation